NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 The supervision fee must not be used for equipment or capital costs.
 Further guidance for employers on the use of supervision funding can be found on our regional web page – Supervision Funding for Advancing Practice Training in the South East Region Guidance for Employers

-At the end of the year, employers will be required to report on their use of the supervision fee in meeting these expectations.
+At the end of each financial year, employers will be required to report on their use of the supervision fee in meeting these expectations.
 Where the expectations are not met, funding may be discontinued and where there is a pattern within an employer of advanced practice trainees not being supported appropriately, future funding for advanced practice may be fully withdrawn from the employer.

 Q14.
 How and when does the education grant/ supervision fee get paid to the employer?